TypeOracle/TypeOracle/README.md

 adobe_sample_output/: instruction numbers of modules

-typeoracle.txt/: record the number of instructions of every dir in adobe_sample_input
+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-#### foxit reader (Figure 6(b))
+#### foxit reader (Figure 9(a))

-we use the type information of Adobe Document, random type of all (documented+undocumented) APIs and Foxit's type information of TypeOracle to fuzz Foxit and record coverage information using DynamoRIO
+We use the type information of Adobe Document, random type of all (documented+undocumented) binding calls, Adobe's type information of TypeOracle and Foxit's type information of TypeOracle to fuzz Foxit and record coverage information using DynamoRIO

-##### document: randomly fuzzing documented APIs
+##### adobe_manual: fuzzing all binding calls using Adobe Manual

-we use the random type of document APIs to fuzz Foxit and record coverage information using DynamoRIO
+We use the Adobe Manual's type information of all (documented+undocumented) binding calls to fuzz Foxit and record coverage information using DynamoRIO

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO

-sample_output/: parse result of coverage information
+adobe_sample_input/: parse result of coverage information

-document.txt/: record the number of instructions of every dir in sample_output
+adobe_sample_output/log-FoxitPDFReader_exe.txt: record the number of instructions of every dir in adobe_sample_input

-##### all_random: randomly fuzzing all (documented+undocumented) APIs
+##### random: randomly fuzzing all (documented+undocumented) binding calls

-we use the random type of all (documented+undocumented) APIs to fuzz Foxit and record coverage information using DynamoRIO
+We use the random type of all(document+undocument) binding calls to fuzz Foxit and record coverage information using DynamoRIO

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO

-sample_output/: parse result of coverage information
+adobe_sample_input/: parse result of coverage information

-random.txt/: record the number of instructions of every dir in sample_output
+adobe_sample_output/log-FoxitPDFReader_exe.txt: record the number of instructions of every dir in adobe_sample_input

-##### typeoracle: fuzzing all APIs using TypeOracle
+##### typeoracle_adobe: fuzzing all binding calls using TypeOracle of Adobe

-we use the type information of all (documented+undocumented) APIs to fuzz Foxit and record coverage information using DynamoRIO
+We use the Adobe's type information of all (documented+undocumented) binding calls to fuzz Foxit and record coverage information using DynamoRIO

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/log-FoxitPDFReader_exe.txt: record the number of instructions of every dir in sample_output

+##### typeoracle_foxit: fuzzing all binding calls using TypeOracle of Foxit

+We use the Foxit's type information of all (documented+undocumented) binding calls to fuzz Foxit and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

-sample_output/: parse result of coverage information
+adobe_sample_input/: parse result of coverage information

-typeoracle.txt/: record the number of instructions of every dir in sample_output
+adobe_sample_output/log-FoxitPDFReader_exe.txt/: record the number of instructions of every dir in sample_output

+### compare_using_coverage_guidance (Figure 8(b), Figure 9(b))
+#### adobe reader (Figure 8(b))

+We use all (documented+undocumented) binding calls, all (documented+undocumented) binding calls with coverage guidance, type information of TypeOracle and type information of TypeOracle with coverage guidance to fuzz Adobe and record coverage information using DynamoRIO.

+##### random: randomly fuzzing all (documented+undocumented) binding calls

+We use the random type of all (documented+undocumented) binding calls to fuzz Adobe and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+##### coverage_random: randomly fuzzing all (documented+undocumented) binding calls with coverage guidance

+We use the random type of all (documented+undocumented) binding calls to fuzz Adobe and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+##### typeoracle: fuzzing all binding calls using TypeOracle

+We use the TypeOracle's type information of all (documented+undocumented) binding calls to fuzz Adobe and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+##### coverage_typeoracle: fuzzing all binding calls using TypeOracle with coverage guidance

+We use the TypeOracle's type information of all (documented+undocumented) binding calls to fuzz Adobe and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+#### foxit reader (Figure 9(b))

+We use all (documented+undocumented) binding calls, all (documented+undocumented) binding calls with coverage guidance, type information of TypeOracle and type information of TypeOracle with coverage guidance to fuzz Foxit and record coverage information using DynamoRIO.

+##### random: randomly fuzzing all (documented+undocumented) binding calls

+We use the random type of all (documented+undocumented) binding calls to fuzz Foxit and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+##### coverage_random: randomly fuzzing all (documented+undocumented) binding calls with coverage guidance

+We use the random type of all (documented+undocumented) binding calls to fuzz Foxit and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+##### typeoracle_foxit: fuzzing all binding calls using TypeOracle

+We use the TypeOracle's type information of all (documented+undocumented) binding calls to fuzz Foxit and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+##### coverage_typeoracle: fuzzing all binding calls using TypeOracle with coverage guidance

+We use the TypeOracle's type information of all (documented+undocumented) binding calls to fuzz Foxit and record coverage information using DynamoRIO

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-### compare_with_favocado (Figure 7)
+### compare_with_favocado (Figure 8(c), Figure 9(c))
-#### adobe reader (Figure 7(a))
+#### adobe reader (Figure 8(c))

 we use Favocado and Favocado with type information of TypeOracle to fuzz Adobe and  record coverage information using DynamoRIO

-##### favocado: fuzzing all APIs using Favocado
+##### favocado: fuzzing all binding calls using Favocado

 we use Favocado to fuzz Adobe

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO

 adobe_sample_input/: parse result of coverage information

 adobe_sample_output/: instruction numbers of modules

-favocado.txt/: record the number of instructions of every dir in adobe_sample_input
+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-##### favocado+typeoracle: fuzzing all APIs using combination of TypeOracle and Favocado
+##### favocado_typeoracle: fuzzing all binding calls using combination of TypeOracle and Favocado

 we use Favocado and type information of TypeOracle to fuzz Adobe

-test_case/: test PDFs
+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+#### foxit reader (Figure 9(c))

+we use Favocado and Favocado with type information of TypeOracle to fuzz Foxit and  record coverage information using DynamoRIO

+##### favocado: fuzzing all binding calls using Favocado

+we use Favocado to fuzz Foxit

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/log-FoxitPDFReader_exe.txt: record the number of instructions of every dir in adobe_sample_input

+##### favocado_typeoracle: fuzzing all binding calls using combination of TypeOracle and Favocado

+we use Favocado and type information of TypeOracle to fuzz Foxit

+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parse result of coverage information

+adobe_sample_output/log-FoxitPDFReader_exe.txt: record the number of instructions of every dir in adobe_sample_input

+### compare_with_cooper (Figure 8(d), Figure 9(d))
+#### adobe reader (Figure 8(d))

+we use Cooper and Cooper with type information of TypeOracle to fuzz Adobe and  record coverage information using DynamoRIO

+##### cooper: fuzzing all binding calls using Cooper

+we use Cooper to fuzz Adobe

 db/: coverage information recoreded by DynamoRIO